aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/feature-tour/easy-and-lightweight-deployment/_index.md

 ﻿---
-title: Easy and Lightweight Deployment
+title: Easy and Lightweight Deployment - Aspose.Words for Reporting Services
 articleTitle: Easy and Lightweight Deployment
 linktitle: Easy and Lightweight Deployment
 description: "This page describes deployment steps of the Aspose.Words for Reporting Services."